levante-framework/levante-hackathon.github.io/speakers.md

 ---

 ### Speakers
 Listed alphabetically by first name.
-Most speakers are LEVANTE team members at Stanford or affiliates partner sites.
+Most speakers are LEVANTE team members at Stanford or from affiliated partner sites.

 <div class="speakers-grid">
   {% for s in site.speakers %}